Property Settlement Guide: How Assets are Divided After Divorce

 How does a property settlement work?

 Australian family law encourages parties to reach their own property settlement agreements – this tends to be more efficient and a less stressful process.
 A property settlement aims to finalise all financial issues between the parties.

 Usually, a property settlement starts with mediation or family dispute resolution (FDR).
 If you’re able to agree, you can decide whether to:

 - Enter into a binding financial agreement (see below); or

 - Ask a court to approve the agreement by making consent orders; or

 - Have the agreement remain as an informal agreement

-Whatever path you choose, and particularly if you decide to keep the agreement informal, we recommend that you seek our legal advice before making any decisions.
-We’ll use our knowledge and expertise to look out for your best interests.
+Whatever path you choose, and particularly if you decide to keep the agreement informal, we recommend that you seek legal advice before making any decisions.

-Whether there’s an agreement for property settlement, or the parties need court intervention to work things out, there are four basic principles set out by Australian family law for determining property division:
+Whether there is an agreement for property settlement, or the parties require court intervention to work things out, numerous provisions within the Family Law Act are utilised in guiding a court throughout the property settlement process.